 As part of our audit procedures, among others, we have evaluated the terms of various agreements entered by the Group in relation to this Project to assess the appropriateness of the accounting treatment, classification and disclosure of all aspects of the financing arrangements to date.
 We have tested a sample of the material contributions made during the year to finance the Project by tracing them to supporting evidence and comparing it with the contractual terms of the agreements.
-For the valuation of the Project, we involved our internal valuation specialists to assist us in evaluating the appropriateness of the methodology used and challenging of the assumptions and judgements applied by management.
-We evaluated the adequacy of the Group's disclosures concerning the loan to an associate in Note 15 to the consolidated financial statements, including disclosures of key assumptions, judgements and sensitivities in Note 21.
+For the valuation of the Project, we involved our internal valuation specialists to assist us in evaluating the appropriateness of the adequacy of the Group's disclosures concerning the loan to an associate in Note 14 to the consolidated financial statements, including disclosures of key assumptions, judgements and sensitivities in Note 20.

-Other information included in the Group's 2023 Annual Report
+Other information included in the Group's 2024 Annual Report

 Management is responsible for the other information.
-Other information consists of the information included in the Group's 2023 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
+Other information consists of the information included in the Group's 2024 Annual Report, other than the consolidated financial statements and our auditor's report thereon.
 We obtained the report of the Parent Company's Board of Directors, prior to the date of our auditor's report, and we expect to obtain the remaining sections of the Annual Report after the date of our auditor's report.